kelseyhightower/kubernetes-the-hard-way/docs/08-bootstrapping-kubernetes-controllers.md

 ### Enable HTTP Health Checks

 A [Google Network Load Balancer](https://cloud.google.com/compute/docs/load-balancing/network) will be used to distribute traffic across the three API servers and allow each API server to terminate TLS connections and validate client certificates.
-The network load balancer only supports HTTP health checks which means the HTTPS endpoint exposed by the API server cannot be used.
-As a workaround the nginx webserver can be used to proxy HTTP health checks.
+The network load balancer only supports HTTP health checks, which means the HTTPS endpoints exposed by the API servers cannot be used.
+As a workaround, the nginx webserver can be used to proxy HTTP health checks.
 In this section nginx will be installed and configured to accept HTTP health checks on port `80` and proxy the connections to the API server on `https://127.0.0.1:6443/healthz`.

 > The `/healthz` API server endpoint does not require authentication by default.